 For many people, intimacy can provide comfort and maintain connection.
 Even if sexual intercourse is no longer possible or desired, you may enjoy physical closeness through cuddling, stroking or massage.

 Talk with your partner about your feelings and concerns about the sexual changes in your relationship, and ways to maintain intimacy.
 If you have concerns about sexual intimacy, talk to your GP, nurse or psychologist.

 Complementary therapies are designed to be used alongside conventional medical treatments.
-Therapies such as meditation, yoga, massage and acupuncture, may improve the side effects of treatment, decrease stress and anxiety, and enhance your quality of life.
-Let your doctors know about any complementary therapies you are using or thinking about trying, as some may not be safe or evidence-based.
+Therapies such as meditation, massage and acupuncture can increase your sense of control, decrease stress and anxiety, and improve your mood.
+Let your doctors know about any therapies you are using or thinking about trying, as some may not be safe or evidence-based.